juliema/aTRAM/README.md

 - `-b DB, --blast-db DB, --output DB, --db DB`

   - This is the prefix of all of the blast database files so you can identify different blast database sets and so they can be stored together without resorting to subdirectories.
 You may include a directory as part of the prefix.
-The default is `./atram_2017-10-13`
+The default is `atram_<today's date>`.

 - `--cpus CPUS, --processes CPUS, --max-processes CPUS`

   - We default to a number that will not use up all of your cores.
 You may set this number to use more preocessors, but be aware that aTRAM uses a lot of temporary disk space (usually in /tmp), so you should balance the increased parallelization with the increase in temporary disk space.
-We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk, however, this will save temporary files.
+We should also note that you can use the `--temp-dir` option (below) to use a higher capacity disk.

 - `-t DIR, --temp-dir DIR`

-  - You may save intermediate files for debugging in this directory.
-The directory must be empty.
-The default behavior is not to keep intermediate files and to handle them as OS temporary files.
+  - Place temporary files in this directory.
+All files will be deleted after aTRAM completes.
+The directory must exist.

 - `-l LOG_FILE, --log-file LOG_FILE`